saksham7797/Number-Guessing-Game/Readme.md

 1. Compile the file: `javac Main.java`
 2. Run the game: `java Main`

-##This projec is a part of https://roadmap.sh/projects/number-guessing-game.
+##This project is a part of https://roadmap.sh/projects/number-guessing-game.